Search for Higgs boson pairs decaying to WW*WW*, WW*$\tau\tau$, and $\tau\tau\tau\tau$ in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 Multiple sources of systematic uncertainty affect the predicted event yields, the distributions in the output of the BDT classifiers, or both.
-These uncertainties may be theoretical, affecting the predicted cross section or decay kinematics of the collision process, or experimental, accounting for differences in object reconstruction and calibration between data and the MC simulation, as well as for uncertainties on the estimates of the \lep/\tauh misidentification and electron charge misidentification background obtained from data.
+These uncertainties may be theoretical, affecting the predicted cross section or decay kinematics of the collision process, or experimental, accounting for differences in object reconstruction and calibration between data and the MC simulation, or for uncertainties on the estimates of the \lep/\tauh misidentification and electron charge misidentification background obtained from data.
 The systematic uncertainties may be correlated or uncorrelated across the three data-taking years, and among the various signal and background processes considered in the analysis.

-The SM prediction for the \ggHH production cross section at $\sqrt{s} = 13$\TeV has a relative uncertainty of $+6.7$\%/$-23.2$\%, while the \qqHH cross section uncertainty is $\pm 2.3\%$.
-The predicted \PH boson decay branching fractions to $\PW\PW$, $\PGt\PGt$, and $\PZ\PZ$ have relative uncertainties of 1.54, 1.65, and 1.54\%, respectively~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
+The SM prediction for the \ggHH production cross section at $\sqrt{s} = 13$\TeV has a relative uncertainty of $+6.7$\%/$-23.2$\%~\cite{Baglio:2020wgt}, while the \qqHH cross section uncertainty is $\pm 2.1\%$~\cite{Dreyer:2018qbw}.
+The predicted \PH boson decay branching fractions to $\PW\PWst$, $\PGt\PGt$, and $\PZ\PZst$ have relative uncertainties of 1.54\%, 1.65\%, and 1.54\%, respectively~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
+Correlations between these uncertainties have a negligible effect.
 Alternate \HH predictions are generated with the renormalization and factorization scales varied up and down by a factor of 2.
 Variations that increase the factorization scale and decrease the renormalization scale (and vice versa) are excluded, following the recommendation of Ref.~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
 All theoretical uncertainties in the \HH signal model are correlated across all three data-taking years and among the seven search categories.
-The uncertainties in the \PH boson decay branching fractions and the effect of renormalization and factorization scale uncertainties in the signal acceptance impact the measurement of cross sections for nonresonant as well as resonant \HH production.
+The uncertainties in the \PH boson decay branching fractions and the effect of renormalization and factorization scale uncertainties in the signal acceptance impact the measurement of cross sections for both nonresonant and resonant \HH production.
 Conversely, the uncertainties in the SM prediction for the \ggHH and \qqHH cross sections only affect the measurement of the \HH production rate as a ratio to the SM prediction.